-6. REGISTRATION FOR TRANSFER OF BUSINESS AS A GOING CONCERN (TOGC)
+REGISTRATION FOR TRANSFER OF BUSINESS AS A GOING CONCERN (TOGC)

-The transfer of business as a going concern from one taxable person to another taxable person is not treated as a supply for GST purpose.
+- 28. The transfer of business as a going concern from one taxable person to another taxable person is not treated as a supply for GST purposes.
 Hence, the transferor is not required to account for output tax on business assets transferred, and there is no input tax to be claimed by the transferee.
-TOGC is a facility provided for both the transferor and the transferee to alleviate cash flow problem.

-The transfer of business can be considered as a transfer of going concern if:

-- i. the transferor is a taxable person; - ii. the transferee must be a taxable person or will be a taxable person immediately after the transfer of business; - iii. the transfer of business must be accompanied by a transfer of business assets and to be used in carrying on the same kind of business; and - iv. if only part of the business is transferred, then that part of the business must be capable of separate operation.
+TOGC is a facility provided for both the transferor and the transferee to alleviate cash flow problem. - 29.
+The transfer of business can be considered as a transfer of going concern if: - (a) the transferor is a taxable person; - (b) the transferee must be a taxable person or will be a taxable person immediately after the transfer of business; - (c) the transfer of business must be accompanied by a transfer of business assets and to be used in carrying on the same kind of business; and - (d) if only part of the business is transferred, then that part of the business must be capable of separate operation. - 30.
 The transferee must apply for registration within twenty eight days from the date of transfer of business.
-The effective date of TOGC registration is from the date of the transfer.
+Registration is required if the transferee has not registered at the time of transfer of business.
+If the transferee is already registered, he is not required to apply for a new registration and will continue with his existing GST number and just have to declare the taxable supply of the transferred business in his return. - 31.
+The effective date of TOGC registration for a transferee who is not a registered person is from the date of the transfer.
 The transferor must apply for deregistration if he ceases making taxable supply or ceases business after the business is being transferred.

-A sole proprietorship business is transferred to Company A on 1.11.2012.
-Company A must apply for GST registration within twenty eight (28) days i.e. from 1.11.2012 to 28.11.2012.
-The effective date of GST registration for Company A will be on 1.11.2012.
+A sole proprietorship business is transferred on 1.11.2015 to Company A which is not registered under GST.
+Company A must apply for GST registration within twenty eight days from the date of transfer of the business, i.e. from 1.11.2015 to 28.11.2015.
+The effective date of GST registration for Company A will be on 1.11.2015.

-Referring to the above example, the sole proprietor has to apply to cancel his GST registration if he ceases to make any taxable supply.
+Referring to the above example, the sole proprietor has to apply to cancel his GST registration if he has ceased making any taxable supply.

-Company A transfers its business to Company B whereby both companies are GSTregistered persons.
+Company A transfers its business to Company B whereby both companies are GST-registered persons.
 Company B is not required to apply for a new registration for the transferred business, and it is allowed to carry on both businesses using the existing GST registration number of Company B.

-7. REGISTRATION OF PERSONS MAKING ZERO-RATED SUPPLIES
+REGISTRATION OF PERSONS MAKING ZERO-RATED SUPPLIES

-A person who makes wholly zero-rated supplies must be registered for GST if the value of the annual taxable turnover exceeds RM500,000.
-However, he may request for approval from Customs to be exempted from registration.
+32. A person who makes wholly zero-rated supplies must be registered for GST if the value of the annual taxable turnover exceeds RM500,000.
+However, he may request for approval from the Director General to be exempted from registration.
 The effect of the exemption from registration to a person making wholly zero-rated supplies is that, the exempted person cannot claim input tax credit on any input tax incurred in furtherance of his business.
 The rationale of giving such an exemption is to provide an option to such a person whether to register or not for GST as his compliance costs may outweigh the benefits of claiming input tax credit.